ser-mk/ser-mk.github.io/_posts/pinect/2023-01-15-Components.md

 Ok, let’s see what we got

-- Tablet huawei MediaPad M3 10”
+- Tablet Huawei MediaPad M3 10”
 - USB camera 0.3MP
 - LED with driver
 - Two motions sensor